svrbrndmg/svrbrndmg.github.io/_posts/2024-10-10-steel-beams-poem.md

 ---
-layout: posts
+layout: post
 title: I dream of steel beams (a  poem)
-tag: Writing, Poems
+tags: Writing, Poems
 ---

 # I dream of steel beams. (a poem)